 The picture below shows how many bean bags I made within about 30 minutes.
 All that it cost was the price of the beans!

-You can even make a bean bag toss game out of a cardboard box.
-Here is what our bean bag toss game looked like:
+You can even make a bean bag toss game out of a laundry basket or a cardboard box.
+Here is what our cardboard box bean bag toss game looked like:

 Super simple.
 All you need is a cardboard box and a marker.
 I added a math element by labeling each flap with ‘5’ and writing ’10’ in the bottom of the box.